The Signing of the Constitution

 Minutes of the Board of Governors of the University of Virginia, March 4, 1825

 The Institute for American Liberty is a non-profit corporation established for educational and literary purposes.
 Its mission is to present to the public literature, facts and viewpoints related to American Liberty, its virtues, principles and history based primarily upon the Constitution of the United States of America, the Declaration of Independence, the Federalist Papers, Washington's Farewell Address, the writings of the "Founding Fathers," the writings of other U.S. Presidents, statesmen and patriots, and other historical writings and analyses.
+The Institute encourages the reading and study of the Founding Documents and their Sources in our public schools.
+See:

 Teaching America's Founding Documents;